What is emotional eating?

 Everyone eats for reasons other than hunger once in a while.
 But if you notice that you often reach for food out of boredom or for comfort, you may be eating for emotional reasons.
 Big life events, like losing a job, can cause emotions that lead you to eat more.
 So can small hassles like being late for work.

 Common signs of emotional eating are:

 - Changing your eating habits when you have more stress in your life.

-- Eating when you are not hungry or when you are full.
+- Eating when you aren't hungry or when you're full.

 - Eating to avoid dealing with a stressful situation.